RedyChee/Data-Science-R-Basics/Section 2: Vectors, Sorting.md

 country <- c("italy", "canada", "egypt")
 ```

-## name the elements of a numeric vector
+## Name the elements of a numeric vector
-## Note that the two lines of code below have the same result
+- note that the two lines of code below have the same result
 ```
 codes <- c(italy = 380, canada = 124, egypt = 818)
 codes <- c("italy" = 380, "canada" = 124, "egypt" = 818)
 ```

-## name the elements of a numeric vector using the names() function
+## Name the elements of a numeric vector using the names() function
 ```
 codes <- c(380, 124, 818)
 country <- c("italy","canada","egypt")
 names(codes) <- country
 ```
 ## Subsetting
-## Using square brackets to access specific elements of a vector
+- using square brackets to access specific elements of a vector
 ` codes[2] `      => 2nd element
 ` codes[c(1,3)] ` => 1st and 3rd element
 ` codes[1:2] `    => 1st and 2nd element

-## If the entries of a vector are named, they may be accessed by referring to their name
+- if the entries of a vector are named, they may be accessed by referring to their name
 ```
 codes["canada"]
 codes[c("egypt","italy")]